anaynasingh/antibiotic-resistance-prediction/README.md

 *   **LightGBM (Light Gradient Boosting Machine):** A gradient boosting framework that uses tree-based learning algorithms.
 LightGBM is known for its speed and efficiency, particularly with large datasets, and often achieves state-of-the-art results.

-## Results

-    *   The LightGBM model achieved the best performance with an accuracy of  and an AUC-ROC of .
-The Random Forest model achieved an accuracy of  and the Gradient Boosting model achieved an accuracy of .
-*   *a table or plot comparing the performance of the models.*